Escanor111234/COVID-19-DETECTION/README.md

 # COVID-19 Detection from Chest X-ray Images Using CNN

 This repository contains a Convolutional Neural Network (CNN) model designed to detect COVID-19 from chest X-ray images.
 The model is built using TensorFlow/Keras and performs binary classification (COVID vs. Non-COVID) on X-ray images.
-The code also includes an evaluation script to calculate accuracy and precision on a test dataset.
+The code also includes an evaluation script to calculate accuracy and precision on a testing dataset.

 ## Table of Contents
 - [Project Overview](#project-overview)